MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-aad.md

         ![Device identification](./media/device-identification.png)

-       After the certificate is uploaded, you can create session policies based on **Device tag** equals or not equals, **Valid client certificate**.
+       After the certificate is uploaded, you can create access policies and session policies based on **Device tag** equals or not equals, **Valid client certificate**.

       > [!NOTE]
       >A certificate will only be requested from a user if the session matches a policy that uses the valid client certificate filter.